PerlDancer/Dancer2/README.md

 [![Build Status](https://travis-ci.org/PerlDancer/Dancer2.png?branch=devel)](https://travis-ci.org/PerlDancer/Dancer2)

 Dancer2 is the new generation lightweight web-framework for Perl.
-It's a complete rewrite of Dancer based on Moo.

-Yes, you can use Dancer2 in production.
-It works.

-You can get more information about the Dancer project on the website: [http://perldancer.org](http://perldancer.org).
+You can install it from the CPAN:

-### Examples
+    $ cpan install Dancer2

 An application can be as simple as this simple hello world script: